 The Colborne Art Gallery has succeeded in breathing new life into this unique heritage building with the ongoing and generous support of first the Colborne Village Council and now the Cramahe Township Council, and other local groups.

 The Colborne Art Gallery is an artist-run co-operative dedicated to building awareness of and accessibility to contemporary visual art as practiced by our members and guest artists.
 By seeking the widest possible audience, the gallery supports and advances the careers of local artists while contributing to the cultural life of Northumberland County.

 How We Work

-The Colborne Art Gallery is an artists’ collective that has been operated by the artists themselves on a volunteer basis for over 20 years, a true success story in the world of artists’ collectives!
-We hang the shows, clean the gallery, maintain the interior of the space, provide food and drinks for openings, sit the gallery during shows, design all our marketing material and keep our online presence fresh and current.
+The Colborne Art Gallery has been operated by an artists’ collective on a volunteer basis for over 20 years, a true success story in the world of artists’ collectives!
+We curate and hang the exhibits, clean the gallery, maintain the interior of the space, provide food and drinks for openings, sit the gallery during shows, design and distribute all of our marketing material and keep our online presence fresh and current.
 We work cooperatively with the local library and heritage committee.
 We purchase local advertising and participate in local events whenever we can.
 We are successful in attracting additional tourism to the area with our shows and events.

-Our success is due, in large part, to the support we receive from our members, local businesses, individual art lovers, and our partners in the community.
-But we can always use your help.
+Our success is due to the support we receive from our members, local businesses, individual art lovers, and our partners in the community … but we can always use your help.
 If you are a small (or large) business in Northumberland County (or beyond), or a lover of the arts who would like to support a hard-working group of local artists, please consider making a donation.
 We will give you a big thanks, and acknowledge your generosity both on our website and in our gallery.
-Just drop us a line or send us an via our contact page.
+Just drop us a line or send us an email via our contact page.